dsccommunity/Microsoft365DscWorkshop/docs/GettingStarted.md

 ### 1.5.2.
 Initialize the session (Init task)

 After the preparation script finished, we have all modules and dependencies on the machine to get going.
-Please run the build script again, but this time just for initializing the shell:
+Please run the build script again, but this time just only for initializing the shell:

 ```powershell
 .\build.ps1 -Tasks init